lbaca/appclassdoc/README.md

 If the `-p`/`--private` switch is not specified, private class members are not printed to the HTML.

-When the API documentation site is first generated, a number of [resource files](https://github.com/lbaca/appclassdoc/resources) are copied into the output directory, such as CSS files ad fonts.
+When the API documentation site is first generated, a number of [resource files](https://github.com/lbaca/appclassdoc/resources) are copied into the output directory, such as CSS files and fonts.
 These can be customized, in which case subsequent executions of the script by means of the CLI will want to include the `-n`/`--nodelete` switch to maintain the existing versions instead of replacing them.

 ### Package Invocation